 • Partnership - we can't do it alone - we are part of a wider community including employers, providers and other government agencies who work with the same clients we do, and iwi who we want to partner with.
-Our strategic shift kotahitanga reflects that we will only succeed if we partner well.
-We will look harder at how we can create even better and deeper partnerships across a range of areas.
+Our strategic shift kotahitanga reflects that we will only succeed if across a range of areas.